OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 # A: Data Protection

-The Activities in this stream focus on ensuring data are properly protected in all aspects of their creation, handling, storage, and processing.
+The activities in this stream focus on ensuring data are properly protected in all aspects of their creation, handling, storage, and processing.
 As an organization's maturity in this practice grows, the data managed are better understood, more precisely classified, and more effectively protected.

 ## Maturity 1
 ### Activity